 - Your state's AANA State Peer Advisor (SPA)

 - Review treatment recommendations and links to centers specializing in anesthesia professionals

 - Follow workplace policies

-- Contact Employee Assistance Program (EAP) representative; human resources can provide information on EAP availability
+- Contact an Employee Assistance Program (EAP) representative; your Human Resource department can provide information on EAP availability

 - See Substance Use Disorder Workplace Resources

 Crisis Intervention Essentials:

 In situations that may warrant conducting a crisis intervention (e.g. impaired during patient care and need to remove from clinical practice), be sure to follow these essentials:

 - Do not let the person out of your sight!
 Do not let them drive!